-o Umpires are permitted to be placed behind the pitcher's mound/circle to call balls and strikes.
-Umpires are encouraged to keep a safe distance from players as much as possible.
+- O Umpires are permitted to be placed behind the pitcher's mound/circle to call balls and strikes.
+Umpires are encouraged to keep a safe distance from players as much as possible. - o If physically able, umpires are encouraged to wear cloth face coverings while umpiring.